Mesothelioma Prognosis

 What are the odds of beating mesothelioma?

-Though the odds are low, it may be possible for you to beat mesothelioma or outlive your prognosis.
+Though the odds vary by case, it may be possible for you to beat mesothelioma or outlive your prognosis.

-Remember, some mesothelioma patients have lived for 15 years or more with this cancer by getting top treatments — despite high mortality rates.
+Some mesothelioma cancer patients have lived for 20 years or more with this cancer by getting top treatments despite high mortality rates.

 What is the mesothelioma prognosis stage 4?

 The average stage 4 mesothelioma prognosis is poor, with patients living 1 year on average.
 The 2-year survival rate is 31%.
-But, you may be able to live longer if you’re eligible for aggressive treatments.
+But, you may be able to live longer if you’re able to undergo aggressive treatments.

 Veterans Support Team